CHIDS-UMD/Covid19-Vaccination-Race-Disparity/README.md

 ### Residential Mobility
+Some regions saw large rates of residential mobility (people moving in or out) during the course of the pandemic.
+To account for this, we collected data on areas that saw the greatest movement during the pandemic based on data from 75,000 moves (HireAHelper Migration Report, 2021).
+The list includes 10 cities with the greatest net increase in movement and the 10 cities with the greatest net decrease in movement, some of which are not represented in the counties included in our analysis.
+We exclude the 12 relevant counties represented in our data, and run additional robustness checks reported below.

 |                                    | (1)           | (2)           | (3)           | (4)           |
 | ---------------------------------- | ------------- | ------------- | ------------- | ------------- |